fnilvuwu/My-Obsidian-Vault/Notes/CEH/CEH Example Exam.md

 NOTE :
 - RDP Port number is 3389
-so when using nmap scan
+so when using nmap scan for a subnet to find ip address out to ip address find the one with that port number

 2.